 Located in the Illinois Valley of Southern Oregon and nestled alongside the Illinois River, just east of the Rogue River and Siskiyou National Forest, lies the new official home of our gathering.
 The climate and biodiversity of this area over time have created a very abundant environment for a wide variety of plants and animals to thrive, and therefore, a home to humans for a very long time.
-Situated among the branches of the Feather River system and its tributary streams and springs, the Concow Basin area was the ancestral home of the Konkow Maidu.

-A variety of tree cathedrals, grasslands, river front meadows, a ceremonial village, lakeside shoreline, and outdoor sleeping arrangments are just a handful of the incredible offerings of this sacred land.
+A variety of tree cathedrals, grasslands, river front meadows, and outdoor sleeping arrangments are just a handful of the incredible offerings of this sacred land.

 The magic and depth of the forest stretch in every direction.
 The ideal Springtime weather will reveal subtle rainbows of forest flowers accenting the endless beauty of this exquisite land.
 The land we will gather on and the Illinois River that runs for almost a mile upon the shores is a hidden gem amongst the valley.
 We have been told that the land holds one of the best swimming holes in all of Southern Oregon!

 The beauty and stillness of this natural forest sanctuary makes it the perfect place to retreat, renew, and reconnect with nature and each other.

 The animals here include, but are not limited to deer, foxes, coyote, raccoon, skunks, and sometimes black bear.
 The birds that surround us are migratory geese, quail, wild turkeys, hawks, ospreys and eagles.
-We are blessed by the rare presence of a nesting site for a Bald Eagle family, and they make themselves seen to us from time to time.
-Lake Concow Campground is a no-hunting zone so the animals here are abudant and safe.
+The fish that call the Illinois River their home are the Salmon People, Steelhead & Trout along with their friends the otter and ducks.
+The Land is a no-hunting zone so the animals here are abudant and safe.

-The plant life at Lake Concow Campground is incredibly diverse.
-This land is home to many native grasses, ferns, and berries, as well as many other edible and medicinal plants and fungi such as mugwort, self-heal, soap root, turkey tail, oyster and boletus mushrooms and many more.
-Also found at Lake Concow Campground are many plants like Scotch broom, tule reeds and willow that are useful for making baskets, clothing, arrows and many other useful human tools.
-The tree population is a blend of hardwoods like Manzanita, Madrone, and several kinds of Oaks along with mature Fir, Pine and Cedar trees.
-With special attention to management of non-native and invasive plants, Lake Concow attempts to maintain a well balanced forest ecosystem with high biodiversity.
+The plant life here is incredibly diverse.
+This land is home to many native grasses, ferns, and berries, wild flowers, as well as many other edible and medicinal plants and fungi such as mugwort, self-heal, soap root, and a variety of mushrooms.
+The tree population is a blend of hardwoods like Manzanita, Madrone, and several kinds of Oaks along with mature Fir, Pine, Cedar trees, Alder, Maple and Apples.
+With special attention to management of non-native and invasive plants, Spirit Weavers is committed to maintaining a well balanced forest ecosystem with high biodiversity.

 Read all about the ways the Spirit Weavers Community will tend to the land, giving back to the soils and the plant and animal relations that will surround us this spring though our Earth Ethic Pledge.